The Dutch North Sea coast and its hinterland

 Other Slow Travel Tips You can also find it under this link.

-Source for this article: own research on site.
-We would also like to thank UNESCO Waddenzee Werelderfgoed for their kind support of this trip.
+Source for Dutch North Sea coast holidays: own research on site.
+We would also like to thank UNESCO Wadden Sea World Heritage for the friendly organization of this trip.
+We did not receive a fee for this.
 However, our opinions remain our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline